 - Reed has produced 32 Rhodes Scholars to date.

 - While Reed maintains a traditional transcript for students, feedback from professors is qualitative and does not include letter grades.

 - Reed is the only college in the country with a research nuclear reactor that is staffed primarily by undergraduates.
 The Reed reactor has more female reactor operators than all other research reactors combined.

-- No classes taught by graduate teaching assistants.
+- All classes are taught by professors rather than by teaching assistants.

-- Extensive faculty/student collaborative research opportunities: students research and write a thesis during their senior year.
+- Reed offers extensive faculty/student collaborative research opportunities; all students conduct research and write a thesis during their senior year.

 Biochemistry and Molecular Biology

 Religion – Ancient Mediterranean Studies